 Young entrepreneurs, Noah and Geffen, answered these questions:

-Electrical shoes that will lift us so that we no longer need to climb stairs and we could arrive to different locations quickly and without much effort.
+Electrical shoes that would lift us so that we no longer need to climb stairs, and we could arrive at different locations quickly and without much effort.

 - How would the shoes lift people?

 - What kind of voltage is required to lift a person?

 - Who needs this?
 (Who is the target audience?)